agileware/civicrm-end-user-guide/docs/contributions/widgets.md

 1. Go to the configuration for your Contribution Page.

-    **Contribution > Manage Contribution Pages** to display a list of contribution pages, click on the **Configure** link for your Contribution Page to open it.
+    **Contributions > Manage Contribution Pages** to display a list of Contribution Pages, click on the **Configure** link for your Contribution Page to open it.

 1. From the tabs at the top of the page select **Widgets**.
 1. Click **Enable Widget** to get started.